Who can use the CoBi?

 Access Policy

-After an Email request via the homepage a link will be provided where the Principle Investigator can perform a Feasibility Check regarding the available quantity of samples from donors and patients.
+After the Email request a link will be provided where the CoBi support and the Principle Investigators perform a Feasibility Check for the quantity of samples within the biobank.

-After a successful review process a transfer agreement has to be signed.
+After a successful review process a transfer agreement will have to be signed.

-For detailed information please download the Access Policy.
+For detailed information please download the CoBi Access Policy.

 Costs

-Costs are based on whether samples and/or data are required.
+Costs depend on the type of request (samples and/or data).
 There is no fee for the preliminary application process and data extraction.
-For sample requests the CoBi policy is as follows: The costs cover the sample export process in the laboratory, working hours and shipping costs.
-Therefore the costs depend on the volume of sample requests, shipment quality and country of destination.
+CoBi may charge for costs within the scope of sample requests (please refer to CoBi Access Policy).
+These cover the sample export process executed by a sample administrator, working hours and shipping costs.
+Charge depends on the extent of samples requested, shipment quality and country of destination.

 Return of Data

-At the end of the research project, we may request from you to return derived data or other results so that we can integrate these results back into the CoBi.
-Details will be regulated in the specified transfer agreement with the applicant Principle Investigator.
+At the end of the research project, we may ask you to return derived data or other results so that we can integrate these results back into the CoBi database.
+Details will be regulated within a specified transfer agreement with the applicant Principle Investigator.

 How do I return results?

-Your final ‘analysis data’ should be returned in the analytical format you have used during your research project and must include the samples and/or data IDs originally supplied by the CoBi.
-We would appreciate files to be returned in the following format: CSV.
-Please get in touch with us if other data formats are used.
+Your final analysis data should be returned in the analytical format you have used during your research project and must include the samples and/or data IDs originally supplied by the CoBi.
+We would appreciate files to be returned in CSV format.
+Please get in touch if other data formats are used.
 All data fields should be clearly named and labelled.
-If necessary, text files should be provided with details to the contents of data-panels.
+If necessary, text files should be provided with detailed information on the contents of data-panels.

 More details will be provided by the CoBi Team, if appropriate.

-The objective in asking for the ‘analysis data’ is to create a platform for future research projects.
-The CoBi should be able to: (i) incorporate into the central database derived data-panels from your ‘analysis data’ that may be of use to others; (ii) make your results available to researchers worldwide, in a manner that ‘analysis data’ can be reviewed through a process of replication.
+Our objective for collecting all analysis data is to create a platform for future research projects.
+CoBi is intended to be able to: (i) incorporate derived data-panels from your analysis data into the central database that may be of use to others; (ii) make your results available to researchers worldwide, in a manner that analysis data can be reviewed through a process of replication.

 What additional information should be provided?

-A description of the used methods should be provided (e.g. array panel, sequencing machine).
-We will make these information publicly available as related documentation to the derived data-panels of interest.
+Besides the analysis data a description of the methods used should be provided (e.g. array panel, sequencing machine).
+These information will be made publicly available as related documentation to the derived data-panels of interest.
 This documentation should be sufficiently detailed to allow other researchers to follow-up how the data was generated.

 Wherever possible, the details of used algorithms or software for the generation of results should be provided in detail to allow other researchers to follow-up how the data was generated and to replicate findings.

-The CoBi is aware that reasonable limitations on the ability to provide analytical tools (e.g. confidential algorithm) as part of the ‘analysis data’ are possible.
+The CoBi is aware that there may be reasonable limitations on the ability to provide analytical tools (e.g. confidential algorithm) as part of the analysis data.

-In this event we would like you to consider carefully whether you are able to do so by providing appropriate assistance to researchers who may contact you.
+In this event we would like you to carefully consider whether you are able to provide appropriate assistance to researchers who may contact you.

 How will my results data be used?

-The CoBi will not audit your results for quality control.
-Instead they are publicly available for other researchers to review.
-However, we will check the results data to ensure that what has been provided is effectively a “complete set” and that sufficient explanatory documentation has been provided.
-A full acknowledgement of the provenance of the data will be provided.
-Should you have any questions, or require further clarification, please contact the CoBi Team.
+The CoBi will not audit your results for quality control reasons.
+Instead, data will be made publicly available for other researchers to review.
+However, we will check the provided results data to ensure that it is effectively a “complete set” and that explanatory documentation is sufficient.
+Full acknowledgements of data origin will be provided.
+Should you have any questions or require further clarification, please contact the CoBi Team.

 Whom do I have to contact when?

-Please notify the CoBi Team of any manuscripts accepted for publication during the first year of your project.
-12 months after data release, the CoBi Team will contact you to complete a project update report, which will ask about pending publications and anticipated date of returning results.
+Please notify the CoBi Team of any manuscripts accepted for publication within the first year of your project.
+12 months after data release the CoBi Team will contact you to complete a project update report.
+The report should also include pending publications and anticipated date of returning results.